fscherf/prometheus-virtual-metrics/doc/docs/index.md

 ```

 prometheus-virtual-metrics is not meant to be a Prometheus replacement!
 It is
-meant to connect Grafana to data sources like databases or REST APIs
+intended to connect Grafana to data sources like databases or REST APIs that
-that are not supported by Grafana itself.
+Grafana itself does not support.

 Similar projects: